bartosz-szkolnik/thrain/readme.md

 - How to create load balancing mechanism in Deno - [🌐 Node.js and the Art of Load Balancing: From Zero to Hero](https://www.youtube.com/watch?v=2oZJSePTivY)
 - How to create a RPC server & client - [Lightweight Typescript RPC Example](https://github.com/JonathanTurnock/minimal-ts-rpc/tree/main)
 - How to handle JSX.IntrinsicElements - [What is JSX.IntrinsicElements?](https://www.totaltypescript.com/what-is-jsx-intrinsicelements)
+- More on HTTP Caching - [A complete guide to HTTP caching](https://www.jonoalderson.com/performance/http-caching/)
 - Validation utility (zod-like) - taken from book TypeScript na Poważnie by Michał Miszczyszyn

+I want to keep them here in case somebody else needs them